 A nearby villager, who asked not to be named for fear of repercussions, said there had been violence between the two parties on Tuesday, and about 20 vehicles carrying police, military police and soldiers came to arrest the 10 people.

-General Hing Bun Hieng, head of the bodyguard unit, said Srun was discharged from the unit two years ago.
+General Hing Bun Heang, head of the bodyguard unit, said Srun was discharged from the unit two years ago.

-“He caused many problems,” Bun Hieng said.
+“He caused many problems,” Bun Heang said.
 “He was making land deals. … We needed to fire him.
 We couldn’t keep him, as a lazy official.”

-Bun Hieng added that the Preah Sihanouk dispute was “nothing involved with me.”
+Bun Heang added that the Preah Sihanouk dispute was “nothing involved with me.”

 “The one who causes problems needs to face consequences under the law.
 There’s no unit to protect you,” he said.